knice/inquiry.ucsc.edu/source/_articles/2018-19/beyond-middle-passage.md

 To confirm that hypothesis, O’Malley went to the only detailed records that still survive—British Naval Office shipping lists, where colonial officials dutifully logged the contents of arriving and departing ships at ports throughout British America.
 The innocuous-looking ledgers contained a grim accounting.
 Alongside entries for goods like sugar, rum, salt pork, and naval supplies, many had a column for “Negroes.”

 <figure class="" style="width:600px;">
-  {% img 2018/barbados-jamaica.png magick:resize:600 alt:'Slave trade routes in the Carribean' %}
+  {% asset 2018/barbados-jamaica.png @magick:resize=600 alt:'Slave trade routes in the Carribean' %}
   <figcaption>The colonies of Barbados and Jamaica were the major centers of the British American trade, where slaves from Africa were reshipped to many locations in North, South, and Central America.
 Credit: Greg O’Malley.
 </figcaption>
 </figure>